econchick/new-coder/website/_posts/GUI/2013-05-06-Part-1-Sudoku-Board-Setup.md

         self.__draw_cursor()
 ```

-This ascertains which cell the user clicks on and calls self.__draw_cursor() if the cell was not already selected.
-It unselects the row if it was already selected.
+We identify which cell the user clicks on and select the cell if it was not already selected.
+Otherwise we unselect the cell.

 ```python
     def __key_pressed(self, event):